morian/aio-ld2410/docs/start/tutorial.rst

 Connecting to the device
 ------------------------

-First you need to identify your device and its name depends on your platform!
+First you need to identify your device, its name depends on your platform!
 You can ask pyserial_ to list all available console devices on your system:

 .. _pyserial: https://github.com/pyserial/pyserial/tree/master